-AMBITION TARGET STATUS

-Zero serious compliance incidents •

-To prevent corruption and unethical practices in all activities On schedule implementation of the compliance measures •
+AMBITION TARGET STATUS To prevent corruption and unethical practices in all activities Zero serious compliance incidents • On schedule implementation of the compliance measures •

-- Roll out of the compliance programme is on-track, including implementation of planned measures related to training, culture building and risk mitigation in critical business processes. - Key achievements in 2022 include an in-depth group-wide Business Ethics and Compliance risk assessment conducted across all locations, rolling out a new round of mandatory e-learning, a fraud awareness campaign in light of increased risks arising in the context of Covid-19
+- Roll out of the compliance programme is on-track, including implementation of planned measures related to training, culture building and risk mitigation in critical business processes. - Key achievements in 2023 include an in-depth group-wide Business Ethics and Compliance risk assessment conducted across all locations, rolling out a new round of mandatory e-learning, and a fraud awareness campaign.

-- Regular communication and culture building activities, and training rolled out to all employees on business ethics, through interactive e-Learning modules and class-room training. - · Regular review of internal controls in key business processes to ensure adequate handling of business ethics risks. - Compliance programme rolled out. - Strengthening compliance resources in the line.
+- Regular communication and culture building activities, and training rolled out to all employees on business ethics, through interactive e-Learning modules and class-room training. - Regular review of internal controls in key business processes to ensure adequate handling of business ethics risks. - Compliance programme rolled out. - Strengthening compliance resources in the line.

 DHP, as part of the Statkraft Group, is committed to high standards of business conduct.
 The Code of Conduct of Statkraft group sets out the key expectations to all employees, and our strict requirements are in line with international good practice.
 Business ethics is a line responsibility, supported by a central compliance function.
-We have a comprehensive compliance programme in place covering the areas of corruption, fraud, money-laundering, sanctions and export control, as well as personal data protection and competition law.
+We have a comprehensive compliance programme in place covering the areas of corruption, fraud, money-laundering. sanctions and export control, as well as personal data protection and competition law.
 The program covers all aspects of a compliance program, including the tone setting from the top, policy commitment and governance including due diligence, how the requirements are implemented in procedures and controls, such as disclosure of conflict of interests, and enforced through continuous training, communication, reporting and monitoring.
 The adequacy and quality of the activities are under constant review and updated at least yearly by the corporate compliance unit, which supports and advises Statkraft's management on the compliance programme.